From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: The Design

 \subsection{State and Observation Declaration: Interaction-related Interfaces}

-The nature of GUI controls ultimately requires interacting with them.
+Triggering a control's functionality requires interacting with it.
 Beyond basic interactions (e.g., clicks), controls may require complex interactions involving coordinated keyboard and mouse actions (e.g., multi-select controls).
-Under the UIA framework, a control describes its available functionality through a finite set of control patterns (e.g., TextPattern, ScrollPattern, SelectionPattern).
+Under the UIA framework, a control describes its available functionality through a finite set of control patterns (e.g., \texttt{TextPattern}, \texttt{ScrollPattern}, \texttt{SelectionPattern}).
 We leverage these control patterns and corresponding UIA interfaces to encapsulate control interactions, thereby providing a new layer of abstraction.
-In this way, we realize \textit{State Declaration} and \textit{Observation Declaration} (see \autoref{sec:designoverview}).
+In this way, we realize \textit{state} declaration and \textit{observation} declaration (see \autoref{sec:designoverview}).

-State and Observation declarations reduce dependency on precise visual perception and simplify complex interaction.
-For example, an Excel cell’s full content may not be fully visible and would require several clicks to reveal. \sys ships with a set of pre-wrapped, high-value, and complex interactions, and can be customized to add additional UIA control patterns accordingly (see \autoref{tab:InteractOps}).
+\textit{state} and \textit{observation} declarations reduce dependency on precise visual perception and simplify complex interaction.
+For example, an Excel cell's full content may not be fully visible and would require several clicks to reveal. \sys ships with a set of pre-wrapped, high-value, and complex interactions, and can be customized to add additional UIA control patterns accordingly (see \autoref{tab:InteractOps}).

 \heading{Supporting precise perception by default:} When \sys interacts with applications, controls may expose dynamic data that cannot be modeled offline.
 We adopt a ``passive + active'' design for \texttt{get\_texts()}.
 Specifically, before each LLM call, \texttt{get\_texts()} is invoked in passive mode on all \texttt{DataItem} controls, and a truncated, structured result is forwarded into the prompt.
-The passive mode reduces fine-grained visual parsing and saves round trips, and items with empty values are coalesced for brevity.
+The passive mode reduces fine-grained visual parsing and saves round-trip, and items with empty values are coalesced for brevity.
 In cases where truncated results are insufficient, LLMs can call \texttt{get\_texts()} in active mode to retrieve the full content.
 The operation is implemented on UIA \texttt{TextPattern} and \texttt{ValuePattern} and generalizes to non-DataItem controls.